samdomeier/Springboard-projects/README.md

 > The goal of this project is to try and create a binary classification model for trading foreign exchange currencies.
 This model was created for a style of trading called binary trading - essentially executing a trade based on whether or not you think price will go up or down from where it is in that moment.
 Binary trading allows for a fixed win/loss amount (win is roughly 70-80% of original position, loss is full position), where the length of a typical position is anywhere from 1-30 minutes.

 * [Advanced Exploratory Data Analysis of Pulmonary Embolisms Using DICOM Data](https://github.com/samdomeier/Data-Science-Projects/blob/master/CT%20Image%20Analysis/CT%20Image%20Analysis.ipynb)

+## Case Studies
+This folder contains assessments which utilize many different machine learning algorithms and techniques including clustering, random forests, classification and regression model types.
+It also displays the use of SQL queries using Jupyter Notebooks and PHPMyAdmin.